edward-ly/kinect-konductor/README.md

 ### Linux

-The command to start the program is `./main [music] [soundfont]`, where `[music]` is the CSV file containing the score to be played, and `[soundfont]` is the SoundFont file containing the desired MIDI instruments for playback.
-For example, to play the CSV file `examples/ensemble.csv` with the Fluid (R3) General MIDI SoundFont located at `/usr/share/sounds/sf2/FluidR3_GM.sf2`:
+The command to run the program is `./main -m [music] -f [font]`, where `[music]` is the CSV file containing the score to be played, and `[font]` is the SoundFont file containing the desired MIDI instruments for playback.
+For example, to play the CSV music file `examples/ensemble.csv` with the Fluid (R3) General MIDI SoundFont located at `/usr/share/sounds/sf2/FluidR3_GM.sf2`:

 ```
-$ ./main examples/ensemble.csv /usr/share/sounds/sf2/FluidR3_GM.sf2
+$ ./main -m examples/ensemble.csv -f /usr/share/sounds/sf2/FluidR3_GM.sf2
 ```

-When you run the program for the first time, the JACK server should start up as well.
+>When you run the program for the first time, the JACK server should start up as well if it hasn't started already.
 If JACK is unable to use real-time scheduling, run the commands `sudo dpkg-reconfigure -p high jackd` to give JACK high priority and `sudo adduser [your-username] audio` to add your user account to the "audio" group, then restart your computer.

 ## Creating Your Own Score

-Our program reads a CSV file in a certain format in order to play music.
-The first line consists of three numbers.
-The first number indicates the number of program changes to read, the second number indicates the number of note messages to read, and the third number indicates the PPQN (pulses/ticks per quarter note) value for the music.
+Our program reads a CSV file consisting of lines of numbers in a certain format in order to play music.
+The first line consists of three numbers: the number of program changes to read, the number of note messages to read, and the PPQN (pulses/ticks per quarter note) value for the music.

 The following lines, equal to the expected number of program changes, each consist of a channel number (0-15) and a program number (0-127 for General MIDI), telling FluidSynth which program/instrument maps to which channel.